Nationals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has four doubles, five home runs, 13 walks and 13 RBI (22 total hits).
-He's also swiped four bases.
+- Andrew McCutchen has put up 22 hits with four doubles, five home runs and 13 walks.
+He has driven in 13 runs with four stolen bases.

-- McCutchen heads into this game looking to extend his four-game hit streak.
-In his last five games he is hitting .211 with a home run, two walks and four RBI.
+- McCutchen brings a four-game streak with at least one hit into this contest.
+In his last five games he is batting .211 with a home run, two walks and four RBI.

 McCutchen Recent Games